intrand/pf2e-lifeblade/print/src/lifeblade.md

 You will see the following key terms in many lifeblade class features, feats and spells.

   **Stance:** A stance is a general combat strategy that you enter by using an action with the stance trait, and that you remain in for some time.
 A stance lasts until you get knocked out, until its requirements (if any) are violated, until the encounter ends, or until you enter a new stance, whichever comes first.
 After you take an action that has the stance trait, you can't take another one for 1 round.
 You can enter or be in a stance only in encounter mode.
-  **Essence: [Life, Matter, Mind, Spirit]:** Activities with one or more of these traits may only be used while in the Trance of the corresponding essence.
+  **Essence: [Life, Matter]:** Activities with one or more of these traits may only be used while in the Trance of the corresponding essence.
 For example, you may cast the *boost healing* gambit spell only while in Life Trance.
 Feats with one or more of these traits may only be taken if you know all of the corresponding trances.
 For example, you must first take the *matter trance* feat before you may take the *sap heat* feat.
 )

-## Legendary Lifeblade 16th

-Your proficiency ranks for Lifeblade Class DC and Occult spellcasting increases to legendary.

-## Greater Resolve 17th
+## Improved Evasion 13th

-Your unbelievable training grants you mental resiliency.
-Your proficiency rank for Will saves increases to legendary.
-When you roll a success on a Will save, you get a critical success.
-When you roll a critical failure on a Will save, you get a failure instead.
-When you roll a failure on a Will save against a damaging effect, you take half damage.
+Your ability to elude danger is matchless.
+Your proficiency rank for Reflex saves increases to legendary.
+When you roll a critical failure on a Reflex save, you get a failure instead.
+When you roll a failure on a Reflex save against a damaging effect, you take half damage.

+## Perception Legend 13th

+You notice the almost imperceptible.
+Your proficiency rank for Perception increases to legendary.

+## Martial Weapon Mastery 13th

+You fully understand your weapons.
+Your proficiency ranks for simple weapons, martial weapons, and unarmed attacks increase to master.

+## Legendary Lifeblade 15th

+Your proficiency ranks for Lifeblade Class DC and spellcasting increases to legendary.

+## Greater Weapon Specialization 15th

+Your damage from weapon specialization increases to 4 with weapons and unarmed attacks in which you're an expert, 6 if you're a master, and 8 if you're legendary.

+## Limber Mind 17th

+Your proficiency rank for Will saves increases to master.
+When you roll a success at a Will save, you get a critical success instead.

 ## Light Armor Mastery 19th